Click here for more photos of Asia Minor and Eastern Thrace

 LEFT: Turkish Atrocities at Smyrna, 1922.
 MIDDLE: Villagers of Asia Minor who were driven into the mountains shortly after the Smyrna debacle.
 For three and a half months they lived on grass, roots and similar food, occasionally raiding an olive grove by night.
 Finally two bold members stole a small boat and escaped.
 The whole party is now being fed and clothed by the American Red Cross.
 Icons and other possessions commonly brought, are shown in the picture.
 Date 1922.
 Source: Library of Congress Prints and Photographs Division Washington, D.C.
 20540 USA.
 RIGHT: Deported from their homes.
 Circa June 1915.
 Source: The Tragedy of the Sea of Marmora, p9.

 LEFT:Turkish irregulars showing off their booty after the pillage of Phocaea in 1914.
 At the head, a Turkish bandit shows off an umbrella, while in the background the French flag flies on top of a house as Greeks gather along the quay seeking passage out of the town.
 Photo: Félix Sartiaux.
 MIDDLE: A woman and 3 children gaze at the camera as they are taken away in a train carriage with a soldier above them.
 Asia Minor 1922.
 Photo: Albert Kahn.
-RIGHT: Smyrna ablaze as the HMS Iron Duke is in the harbour.
+RIGHT: Smyrna ablaze as the HMS Iron Duke is in the harbor.
 14 September 1922.
 Photo: Burnett & Macaulay.

 LEFT: Refugees after the Smyrna fire, 1922.
 Photo: Albert Kahn photographers.
 MIDDLE: Greek refugees at Aleppo, Syria.
 Source: Library of Congress.
 RIGHT: Massacred Greeks in western Anatolia laid out on stretchers.
 Photo: Evangelos Pappas (military photographer).